nasim-dev0459/Pro-Bill-Master/README.md

 * Desktop Application Development
 * Artificial Intelligence
 * Database Systems
-* UI/UX Design
+* Automation Solutions

 ---

 # ⭐ Support

 If you found this project useful, please give it a ⭐ on GitHub.
-Your support motivates future software and research projects 🚀
+Your support motivates future software development projects 🚀